Skip to main content

 That definition matters because a polished site can still fail at the job.
 If the front page looks good but gives visitors five equal-priority actions, or your Books page is hard to scan, or your Contact/About page is thin, the design is not carrying its weight.
 The Helped Author makes a useful point here: most traffic lands on the homepage.
 So that page is not just an introduction.
 It is the main decision point, and it needs to explain who you are and give clear information about your books without making people hunt.

 This guide is for authors building a durable platform, not a one-time launch page that goes stale after one release.
 If your site supports your broader professional goals, you need it to keep working between campaigns.
 In most cases, that means a dependable front page, a clean Books page, a visible email signup, and a credible Contact/About page before you worry about extras.
-The rest of this article gives you four practical outputs:
+Four practical outputs follow:

 A simple way to judge a site by conversion path, trust signals, usability, and upkeep burden, not by aesthetics alone.